lo1gr/interview_questions/quant-teaser.md

 By implication, the numbers are all different.
 There are 20 ways to choose three different numbers from six:
 combination: 6C3 = 6!/(3! * (6-3)!) = 20, and once they are chosen there is only one valid order, i.e. there are 20 allowable ordered choices.
+There are 6^3 = 216 possibilities for the results of throwing dice.

 So the probability is 20/216=5/54.